Nilesh-chaudhary/GPT-9.0/README.md

 - UI/UX can be improved more for better experience.
 - Profile image can also be edited using this API
 - New version of GPT could be trained on newer data daily, so user can also generate latest news post in the app and share with everyone else.
+- future of this app is really leveraging